briandant/xblock-launchcontainer/README.md

 ### Install the launchcontainer source

-If you have devstack installed, you'll find a `src/` directory on your host, where we'll install the xblock:
+If you have devstack installed, you'll find a `src/` directory on your host, where we'll install the XBlock:

 ```
 $ ls